From LimeSurvey Manual

 For more export-related features, the export process must be done within the survey.
 Access any survey-related setting, look on the top toolbar for Display/Export to see the available export options from the dropdown menu:

-- Survey structure (.lss): it exports the structure of the whole survey (groups, questions, subquestions, answers, and conditions) into a XML file.
+- Survey structure (.lss): .lss exports the structure of the whole survey (groups, questions, subquestions, answers, and conditions) into a XML file.

-- Survey archive (.lsa): the following option is used when you wish to create a complete backup of your survey, including the already-stored responses.
+- Survey archive (.lsa): This option is used when you wish to create a complete backup of your survey, including the already-stored responses.

-- queXML format (*.xml): the *.xml option is used if you wish to have your respondents filling in your survey offline.
+- queXML format (*.xml): The *.xml option is used if you wish to have your respondents fill in your survey offline.
 If selected, please note that not all the question exports can be exported.
 A .zip file can be downloaded if clicked.
 The files within it can be used to create a PDF to be printed for your offline respondents.

-- queXML PDF export: it is similar to the option described above.
+- queXML PDF export: This is similar to the option described above.
 The only difference is that LimeSurvey helps you create the PDF within the software, easing the process of PDF creation.

-- Tab-separated-values format (*.txt): the following option is used when authors use to perform bulk editing of their surveys - useful especially if we discuss about big surveys.
-In a Spreadsheet software such as Microsoft Excel or LibreOffice actions such as find-replace, bulk-reordering, looping, and testing are faster.
+- Tab-separated-values format (*.txt): This option is used when authors want to perform bulk editing of their surveys - useful especially if we discuss about large surveys.
+In a spreadsheet software, such as Microsoft Excel or LibreOffice, actions such as find-replace, bulk-reordering, looping, and testing are faster.

-- Printable survey: if selected, LimeSurvey automatically prepares the HTML-based version of your survey - useful to quickly print your survey.
+- Printable survey: If this option is selected, LimeSurvey automatically prepares the HTML-based version of your survey - useful to quickly print your survey.